gitsudhir/aws/README.md

    ```bash
    aws ec2 describe-instances --instance-ids i-00d8a7ab13c96d8c2 --query 'Reservations[0].Instances[0].SecurityGroups[0].GroupId' --output text
    ```

+   _Note: If you encounter permission errors, you may need to ask your AWS administrator for the security group ID or find it in the EC2 Console._

 2. **Add inbound rule to RDS security group**:
    ```bash